-In addition to English composition (the first competency course) all students are required to take an additional complementary course that will provide additional skills useful in many subject areas throughout and after college.
-Students can fulfill this requirement by selecting one of the following courses:
+The ENG (0122) 107 course described above is considered a first competency course.
+All students are required to take an additional complementary course that will provide additional skills useful in many subject areas throughout and after college.
+Students can fulfill this second competency requirement by selecting one of the following courses:

-Computer Use, CSC 170; English as a Second Language, ESL 111 or 112, permission required; an additional English composition course, ENG 108, 109, or 110; Foreign Languages, third-semester level (121) or higher; Critical Thinking Skills, PHI 105; Statistics, MTH 113 or 114; or Public Speaking, SPE 110 or 112.
+Computer Use, CSC (0145) 170; English as a Second Language, ESL (0127) 111 or 112, permission required; an additional English composition course, ENG (0122) 108, 109, or 110; Foreign Languages, third-semester level (121) or higher; Critical Thinking Skills, PHI (0154) 105; Statistics, MTH (0144) 113 or 114; or Public Speaking, SPE (0876) 110 or 112.

-Additional courses that fulfill this requirement will be listed in the Directory of Classes and on the University Web site.
-Students are encouraged to complete this requirement early in their college career and are urged to use the requirement to develop new skills or gain strength in areas that need improvement.
+Students are encouraged to complete this requirement early in the college career and are urged to use the requirement to develop new skills or gain strength in areas that need improvement.
 To this end, these courses may be taken on a Pass/Fail basis.

-The final component of the General Education program is a Distribution Course Requirement designed to encourage students to learn the methods of inquiry and subject matter in a wide spectrum of disciplines.
+The final component of the current General Education program is a Distribution Course Requirement designed to encourage students to learn the methods of inquiry and subject matter in a wide spectrum of disciplines.
 Every student must complete at least six credits in each of the following four areas: the arts (art/art history, communications, performing arts, music), humanities and languages (English, history, international studies, philosophy), natural sciences and mathematics (biology, biochemistry/chemistry, computer science/mathematics, physics), and the social sciences (anthropology, economics, political science, psychology, sociology) for a total of 24 credits.
-Courses in interdisciplinary programs (Environmental Studies, African American and Ethnic Studies) are allocated to one of the four areas above as appropriate.
+Courses in interdisciplinary programs (e.g., Environmental Studies, African American and Ethnic Studies) are allocated to one of the four areas above as appropriate.
 These distribution requirements can be fulfilled by any courses that meet major or minor requirements in the discipline.
 In addition, students can choose from introductory level non-major courses in several of these disciplines.
-Students should consult their advisers and the Directory of Classes for help in selecting these courses.
+Students should consult their advisers for help in selecting these courses.
 Courses taken to meet the distribution requirement can also serve to meet major or minor requirements.
 The intention of this provision is to permit students who become intrigued with a discipline while meeting distribution requirements to use the course(s) taken toward a major, minor, or second major.